avcoder/assignment_calculator/README.md

   </template>
 ```

 Each step is defined by one variable object which can be edited to suit your own educational goals.
 It contains room for only one link which will look like a call to action button at the bottom of the card set.
-For example, note how the first <step> component listed uses 'ressay1' which is defined in the javascript.
+For example, note how the first steps component listed uses 'ressay1' which is defined in the javascript below.

 ```
 var ressay1 = {